Ekaterina Gordeeva: Personal life

 Gordeeva and Grinkov had a state wedding on 20 April 1991 and a church wedding on 28 April.
 Their daughter, Daria Sergeyevna Gordeeva-Grinkova, was born on 11 September 1992, in Morristown, New Jersey.
 On 20 November 1995, Grinkov died of a heart attack during practice in Lake Placid, New York.

 On 15 June 2001, Gordeeva gave birth to her second daughter, Elizaveta (or the diminutive "Liza," pronounced LEE-za) Ilinichna Kulik.
 Her father is 1998 Olympic men's singles champion Ilia Kulik.
 Gordeeva and Kulik married in a private ceremony in San Francisco on 10 June 2002.

 Gordeeva and her family resided in California for several years before moving to Avon, Connecticut, in 2003.
 They returned to the Los Angeles area in 2007 and resided in Newport Beach, California.
 Gordeeva, Kulik, Daria, and Elizaveta made their first televised appearance as a family for Kristi Yamaguchi's Friends and Family in 2005 and appeared in the 2006 and 2007 versions of the show.
 Gordeeva and her family spoke Russian at home and frequently traveled to Russia.

 In 2012, Kulik and Gordeeva opened Kulik's Skating, an ice rink and figure skating training environment in Lake Forest, California.
 Gordeeva and Kulik divorced in 2016.

-Gordeeva married Canadian figure skater David Pelletier on 25 July 2020.
+Gordeeva married Canadian figure skater and 2002 Olympic pairs champion David Pelletier on 25 July 2020.
 They live in Edmonton, Alberta, Canada.